Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/README.md

    Note: Those tasks are actually the container works loads and sample-processor image deployed as a part of deploymemt steps will be used for executing the tasks.
    ```

-7. Once the execution pool tasks are completed, a sample rosbag file will be extracted to the `extracted/output` folder and a ros metadata info(`meta-data-info.txt`) will be generated in the `extarcted` folder.
+8. Once the execution pool tasks are completed, a sample rosbag file will be extracted to the `extracted/output` folder and a ros metadata info(`meta-data-info.txt`) will be generated in the `extarcted` folder.

    ![pipeline output](images/pipeline-output.png)

-8. Your ADF piepline will marked as completed.
+9. Your ADF piepline will be marked as completed.

    ![pipeline run](images/pipeline-run.png)